-You are receiving this notice because testing of our public water system found the chemical perfluorooctanoic acid (PFOA) in your drinking water in 2 individual wells (see Maps 1 and 2 enclosed) at 10.4 and 11.8 parts per trillion (ppt), respectively.
-This is above New York State's maximum contaminant level (MCL) of 10 ppt for PFOA in public drinking water systems.
-Consuming drinking water with PFOA at or somewhat-above the MCL does not pose a significant short term health risk.
+You are receiving this notice because testing of our public water system found perfluorooctanoic acid (PFOA) and Perfluorooctanesulfonic acid (PFOS) in your drinking water in 2 individual wells during the 4th quarter of 2024 (see Maps 1 and 2 below).
+PFOA was detected at 13.0 and 11.0 parts per trillion (ppt) in production wells 29A and 72, respectively.
+PFOS in production well 29A was detected at 16.8 ppt.
+This is above New York State's maximum contaminant level (MCL) of 10 ppt for PFOA and for PFOS in public drinking water systems.
+Consuming drinking water with PFOA and/or PFOS at or somewhat-above the MCL does not pose a significant short term health risk.
 Your water continues to be acceptable for all uses.
 Veolia is working on a strict timetable to reduce levels below the MCL.

-PFOA and other PFAS are measured at every water source on a quarterly basis.
-If levels are detected that violate a New York State Department of Health (NYS DOH MCL), a public notification is issued to affected customers.
+PFOA, PFOS, and other PFAS are measured at every water source on a quarterly basis.
+If levels are detected that exceed a New York State Department of Health (NYS DOH MCL), a public notification is issued to affected customers.
+If levels do not exceed a NYS DOH MCL in future quarters, no public notification will be issued.

-What are the health effects of PFOA?
+What are the health effects of PFOA and PFOS?

-The available information on the health effects associated with PFOA, like many chemicals, comes mostly from studies of high-level exposure in animals.
+The available information on the health effects associated with PFOA and PFOS, like many chemicals, comes mostly from studies of high-level exposure in animals.
 Less is known about the chances of health effects occurring from lower levels of exposure, such as those that might occur in drinking water.
 As a result, finding lower levels of chemicals in drinking water prompts water suppliers and regulators to take precautions that include notifying consumers and steps to reduce exposure.

-PFOA has caused a wide range of health effects when studied in animals that were exposed to high levels.
+PFOA and PFOS have caused a wide range of health effects when studied in animals that were exposed to high levels.
 The most consistent findings in animals were effects on the liver and immune system and impaired fetal growth and development.
-PFOA also causes cancer in laboratory animals exposed to high levels over their lifetimes.
-Additional studies of exposures of PFOA in people provide evidence that some of the health effects seen in animals may also occur in humans.
+PFOA and PFOS also cause cancer in laboratory animals exposed to high levels over their lifetimes.
+Additional studies of exposures of PFOA and PFOS in people provide evidence that some of the health effects seen in animals may also occur in humans.

-What is New York State doing about PFOA in public drinking water?
+What is New York State doing about PFOA and PFOS in public drinking water?

-The New York State Department of Health (NYS DOH) has adopted a drinking water regulation that requires all public water systems to test for PFOA.
+The New York State Department of Health (NYS DOH) has adopted a drinking water regulation that requires all public water systems to test for PFOA and PFOS.
 If found above the MCL of 10 ppt, the water supplier must take steps to lower the level to meet the standard.
 Exceedances of the MCL signal that steps should be taken by the water system to reduce contaminant levels.